Australia's Cannabis Import Quota Slashed Amid Surging Local Production

 New flowers bloom in Australia

-New Zealand-based medical cannabis producer Puro regards Australia as the “fastest-expanding medical cannabis market” in the world.
+Medical cannabis producer Puro sees Australia as the world's “fastest-expanding medical cannabis market."

-“Currently valued at US$230 million (NZ$400 million), this dynamic market is projected to reach US$1.15 billion with an extraordinary 30.1percent compound annual growth rate through 2033,” the company said on its website.
+“Currently valued at US$230 million (NZ$400 million), this dynamic market is projected to reach US$1.15 billion with an extraordinary 30.1percent compound annual growth rate through 2033,” the company states on its website.

-Puro mentioned in an email to the Investing News Network that it is now supplying two exceptional new live-dried flowers to Australian patients through its partnership with Cannatrek, previously known as Heyday Medical.
+Puro said in an email to the Investing News Network that it is now supplying two new live-dried flowers to Australian patients through its partnership with Cannatrek, previously known as Heyday Medical.

 The two flowers are called Oreoz THC and Ultra Pink CBD.

-“Both products showcase the vibrant colours, robust flavours, and exceptional quality our live-dried process delivers, and we know they’ll be highly sought after across the ditch.”
+“Both products showcase the vibrant colours, robust flavours, and exceptional quality our live-dried process delivers, and we know they’ll be highly sought after across the ditch," the company said.

 Don’t forget to follow us @INN_Australia for real-time news updates!